chirag-singhal/wallet-api/README.md

-# ikc-deal
+# Wallet REST API
-Backend for the ikc-deal app
+Backend for the wallet e-commmerce app

 To run the Project